Advancing AI Research Assistants with Expert-Involved Learning: Methods

 As far as we know, comprehensive human-aware evaluations of LMMs for understanding long biomedical documents and biomedical figures remain unexplored.
 Although there are several LMM benchmarks on low-level knowledge quizzes, they cannot be applied to our problem due to the complexity of biomedical resources~\cite{xiao2024logicvista, yue2024mmmu,sun2024pathmmu}.
 In addition, due to the rapid development of LMMs, we expect more up-to-date evaluations and benchmarks in this time-sensitive domain~\cite{white2024livebench}.
 Most of the existing baselines also do not include human participators as an important metric.
 Researchers need to get fair and unbiased results carefully to avoid leakage of the test set.
 Furthermore, inspired by previous work focusing on generating scientific hypotheses from text-level information \cite{qi2024large, gottweis2025towards}, we are interested in understanding how multimodal biomedical data can help generate new research questions to accelerate scientific progress.
 Therefore, our LMM evaluations and improvement are challenging and meaningful, which can fill a gap in this advanced area.

-Here we present a novel dataset accompanied with analytical framework, named as \method{}, for evaluating the understanding ability of LLMs and LMMs in the biomedical domain.
-Here, we focus on two basic tasks, i.e., long manuscript summarization (mainly related to COVID-19 and healthcare) and complicated figure comprehension (mainly related to multiomics) and provide several strategies for performance enhancement.
+Here we present a novel dataset accompanied by an analytical framework, named \method{}, for evaluating and improving the understanding ability of LLMs and LMMs in the biomedical domain.
+Here, we focus on two basic tasks, i.e., long manuscript summarization (mainly related to COVID-19 and healthcare) and complicated figure comprehension (mainly related to multiomics, neuroscience, and pathology) and provide several strategies for performance enhancement.
 To make a fair and comprehensive comparison, we manually constructed an open-source biomedical article summarization dataset as well as a biomedical figure understanding dataset.
-Our benchmark based on \method{} not only systematically evaluates the performance of representative open- and closed-source LLMs and LMMs on both two tasks, but also offers human-aware evaluations from experts in the biomedical field.
-By analyzing the outputs and experts' answers, we summarize the strengths and weaknesses of each model type, which enables us to explore how to leverage FMs to facilitate scientific inquires.
-We also test the performances of \method{} in generating biomedical hypothesis with different frameworks.
-Overall, we believe that our multi-functional framework can significantly advance the applications of LLMs and LMMs in the healthcare domain.
+Our benchmark, based on \method{}, not only systematically evaluates the performance of representative open- and closed-source LLMs and LMMs on both tasks, but also offers human-aware evaluations from experts in the biomedical field.
+By analyzing the outputs and experts' answers, we summarize the strengths and weaknesses of each model type, which enables us to explore how to leverage FMs to facilitate scientific inquiries.
+We also test the performance of \method{} in generating biomedical hypotheses with different frameworks.
+The evaluations of these tasks cover both computational metrics and human evaluation results.
+Overall, we believe that our multi-functional framework can advance the applications of LLMs and LMMs in the domain of biomedicine and healthcare.